Athena Bitcoin Spam Text Settlement (Closed)

-Athena Bitcoin Spam Text Class Action Settlement — Claim by June 2026
+Athena Bitcoin Spam Text Class Action Settlement (Closed)

 Athena Bitcoin spam text class action settlement

-What Is the Athena Bitcoin Class Action About?
+What Was the Athena Bitcoin Class Action About?

 Did you receive text messages from Athena Bitcoin after you already replied STOP?
-You may be entitled to a cash payment from a $4.5 million class action settlement that resolves claims Athena Bitcoin sent telemarketing texts to people who had asked the company to stop.
-Here is how the proposed settlement works and how to file your claim.
+A $4.5 million class action settlement resolved claims that Athena Bitcoin sent telemarketing texts to people who had asked the company to stop.
+Important: the June 30, 2026 claim deadline has passed, so this settlement is now closed and no new claims can be filed.

 The lawsuit, captioned Jackson v.
-Athena Bitcoin, Inc., Civil Action No. 4:24-cv-331-MW/MJF, is pending before District Judge Mark E. Walker in the United States District Court for the Northern District of Florida, Tallahassee Division.
-Class Representative Keon Jackson alleged that Athena Bitcoin sent, or caused to be sent, telemarketing text messages to residential phone subscribers nationwide who had already requested that those messages stop.
+Athena Bitcoin, Inc., Civil Action No. 4:24-cv-331-MW/MJF, was pending before District Judge Mark E. Walker in the United States District Court for the Northern District of Florida, Tallahassee Division.
+The named plaintiff alleged that Athena Bitcoin sent, or caused to be sent, telemarketing text messages to residential phone subscribers nationwide who had already requested that those messages stop.

-The lawsuit alleges that Athena violated the federal Telephone Consumer Protection Act, 47 U.S.C. § 227 (TCPA), which prohibits sending telemarketing text messages to people after they have asked the sender to stop.
-Athena denies any wrongdoing and denies that it violated any law.
-The court has not decided who is right.
-The parties have agreed to settle to avoid the cost, distraction, and uncertainty of continued litigation.
+The lawsuit alleged that Athena violated the federal Telephone Consumer Protection Act, 47 U.S.C. § 227 (TCPA), which prohibits sending telemarketing text messages to people after they have asked the sender to stop.
+Athena denied any wrongdoing and denied that it violated any law.
+The court did not decide who was right.
+The parties agreed to settle to avoid the cost, distraction, and uncertainty of continued litigation.

 Bitcoin Class Action Lawsuit: Why a Crypto ATM TCPA Case Is Different